heriantolim/PeakFit/README.md

 - (Read-only) `Method` = 'NonLinearLeastSquares'; The method used for the fitting.
 - `Robust`: The type of the least-squares method to be used in the fitting.
 Avaliable values are 'off', 'LAR' (least absolute residual method), and 'Bisquare' (bisquare weight method).
 Defaults to 'off'.
 - `Algorithm`: The algorithm to be used in the fitting.
 Available values are 'Lavenberg-Marquardt', 'Gauss-Newton', or 'Trust-Region'.
 Defaults to 'Trust-Region'.
 - `MovMeanWidth`: The window width of the moving average used for smoothing the curve in order to filter out the noise before finding the maximas.
 This parameter is used only when CenterStart is not given.
 The value of this can be set as a positive integer which specifies the width in terms of the number of data points, OR a real scalar between [0,1] which specifies the width as a fraction of the total number of data points.
+Defaults to 0.02.
 - `DiffMaxChange`: The maximum change in coefficients for finite difference gradients.
 Defaults to 0.1.
 - `DiffMinChange`: The minimum change in coefficients for finite difference gradients.
-Defaults to 10^-8.
+Defaults to 1e-8.
 - `MaxFunEvals`: The allowed maximum number of evaluations of the model.
-Defaults to 50000.
+Defaults to 1e5.
 - `MaxIters`: The maximum number of iterations allowed for the fit.
-Defaults to 10000.
+Defaults to 1e3.
 - `TolFun`: The termination tolerance on the model value.
-Defaults to 10^-6.
+Defaults to 1e-6.
 - `TolX`: The termination tolerance on the coefficient values.
-Defaults to 10^-6.
+Defaults to 1e-6.

 ## Public Methods
 - `disp`: Displays the options, results, error and performance of the fitting.